PDXpert PLM Software

 - Do I need to buy a database license?§

 - PDXpert relies on Microsoft SQL Server for database services, and the PDXpert server installer will, by default, install the free SQL Server Express edition.
-SQL Server Express is quite capable for smaller systems, but we think you'll need to purchase a license from Microsoft for a higher performamce edition after you get beyond about 10 to 20 users.
+SQL Server Express is quite capable for smaller systems, but we think you'll need to purchase a license from Microsoft for a higher performance edition after you get beyond about 10 to 20 users.

 - I've decided to buy, and want to continue using PDXpert PLM while my company processes your invoice.
 Can you send me a license immediately?

 - Yes.
-We usually issue a temporary license within a few hours after receipt of your purchase order.
-After we receive your payment, we'll send you the final perpetual or subscription license.
+We usually issue a temporary license key the same day that we receive your order.
+After we receive your payment, we'll send you the final perpetual or subscription license key.